-For students who wish to provide official test scores, an official score report for the Graduate Record Examination (GRE $^{\circledR}$) or Miller Analogies Test (MAT $^{\circledR}$) taken within the past five years is required of all applicants.
-Be sure to request that official GRE® or MAT® scores be sent directly to the SUA Office of Admission.
-The GRE® school code for SUA is 4720 and the MAT® school code is 3458.
-Student copies and selfreported scores are not accepted.
-The GRE General Test measures critical thinking, analytical writing, verbal reasoning, and quantitative reasoning skills that have been acquired over a long period of time and that are not related to any specific field of study.
-The GRE® is offered by the Educational Testing Service (ETS) in different formats and times depending on a test taker's location.
-For information about the test, the student should check the GRE® website or the MAT® website.
+- Official GRE or MAT test scores are not required for admission consideration.
+For students who wish to provide official test scores, an official score report for the Graduate Record Examination (GRE[®]) or Miller Analogies Test (MAT[®]) taken within the past five years is required of all applicants. - Official GRE[®] or MAT[®] scores must be sent directly to the Soka University of America, Office of Graduate Admission.
+The GRE[®] school code for Soka University of America is 4720 and the MAT[®] school code is 3458.
+Student copies and self-reported scores are not accepted. - For information about the test, the student should check the GRE[®] website or the MAT[®] website.